mariobox/mariosanchez.org/content/post/pom.md

 "Buffett’s fortune isn’t due to just being a good investor, but being a good investor **since he was literally a child**."

-"<mark>Linear thinking is so much more intuitive than exponential thinking</mark>."
+"Linear thinking is so much more intuitive than exponential thinking."

 "Earning pretty good returns that you can stick with and which can be repeated for the longest period of time."